 Indicator: a.
-Additional dollars generated through local partnerships
+Additional dollars generated through local partnerships toward addressing housing need as a result of the Investment in Affordable Housing

-Affordable Housing

 NL Housing's Affordable Housing Program, which is funded on a cost-shared basis with CMHC through the IAH 11-14, is designed to encourage private sector investment in affordable housing.
-Successful private sector proponents receive a one-time limited capital assistance in the form of a forgivable loan in the amount of \$40,000 per rental housing unit (\$55,000 in Labrador).
-In return, the proponent agrees to provide affordable rental rates for a minimum of 10 years, at or below the maximum rental rate.
-However, proponents must also make an equity investment of at least 10 percent of the capital development cost of affordable housing units.
-This equity investment can include such things as cash, the current appraised value of land, or an existing building for conversion to residential use.
+Successful private sector proponents receive a one-time limited capital assistance in the form of a forgivable loan in